timwoodland/hospitable_financial_exporter/README.md

 # Hospitable Financial Exporter
-This is a Python script to export financial data from Hospitable to csv for a given date range.
+This is a Python script to export financial data from Hospitable to a `.csv` file for a given date range.

 ## How it works
 The `main.py` file is a python script that runs using a PAT generated from Hospitable to retrieve the financial data for a date range the you specify.
 It will then output this data into a .csv file for you to use.